zzuse/dotfiles/README.md

 Installation
 ------------
 Install on a clean OSX system:

-    First you need install Xcode
+    The automation script is to install on an clean OSX, but some part(exclude brew command ...) also suit for Linux/Unix First you need install Xcode
     Then run bootstrap.sh, it will install brew, rcm, mackup, vim and zsh etc.
-    If you don't need install from bootstrap.sh, maybe you will install it manually as follow steps.
+    Or maybe you will install it manually as follow steps.
+    RCM is a dotfiles management system

 Install rcm on OSX: